 Like the later Troy, this version of history’s most famous adulterers sticks to mortal human scale and leaves out the classics butt-in’s from assorted Gods.
 “It’s towering wonders span the age of titans” thundered the ad campaign.
 Bland blond leads Rossana Podesta and Jacques (Jack) Sernas had their English dubbed: little heat is generated.
 In a small part, Helen’s slave-girl showed someone much more likely to launch a thousand ships—a 21 year old head-spinner named Brigitte Bardot.

 Chewing scenery to little Spartan pieces are Stanley Baker, Cedric Hardwicke, Niall MacGinnis, Robert Douglas, Torin Thatcher, Harry Andrews, Janette Scott, Eduardo Ciannelli and Marc Lawrence.
 Some of the big action scenes are eye-filling, as are the full-scale sets, the props, and matte paintings.
-Forgotten today, the movie did well at the boxoffice.
+Forgotten today, the movie did decently at the box-office, 32nd place in the US, with good grosses abroad.